sengobasar/Algorithm-name-recommender/README.md

 ### 🔓 **Not a Black Box**
 Unlike AutoML tools, you see:
 - ✅ Why each preprocessing step was chosen
-- ✅ How algorithms were selected
+- ✅ How algorithms were selected based on YOUR context
 - ✅ Detailed performance comparisons
 - ✅ Natural language explanations via Gemini AI

-**Perfect for:** Education, debugging, understanding ML workflows
+**Perfect for:** Education, debugging, stakeholder presentations

 </td>
 <td width="50%">

 ### 🧹 **Built for Messy Data**
 Real-world datasets are imperfect:
-- ✅ Handles corrupted files
+- ✅ Handles corrupted files automatically
 - ✅ Mixed encodings & delimiters
 - ✅ Missing values & noise
 - ✅ Inconsistent formats

-**No preprocessing needed** - just upload!
+**No preprocessing needed** - just upload and go!

 </td>
 </tr>
 <tr>
 <td width="50%">

-### ⚡ **Fast & Local**
+### ⚡ **Fast & Context-Aware**
 - ✅ Results in < 60 seconds
-- ✅ Runs on your machine
+- ✅ Adapts to your experience level
-- ✅ Privacy-friendly
+- ✅ Respects computational limits
-- ✅ No data uploaded to cloud (except AI explanations)
+- ✅ Privacy-friendly (runs locally)

 **Your raw data stays local!**